WordPress accessibility plugin installation

 Step 1: Register your site and obtain a token

-In the form for adding a new token, enter the addresses of the websites where you want to apply the token.
-If your site runs on a domain such as example .com and www.example.com then it is necessary to add both addresses.
+If you are installing the plugin for the first time, register using Google, Facebook or use your own email address and password. wcag register form After creating an account, go to the “My Sites” tab, and then click the button “Add new”. wcag my sites In the form for adding a new page, enter the addresses of the websites where you want to apply the token.
+If your site runs on a domain such as example .com and e.g. www. example.com then it is necessary to add both addresses.
 Read more about this in the documentation.
-When creating the token and later when editing, you can check the option to have an accessibility declaration generated for your website.
-An accessibility declaration is a document required for public institutions in the European Union.
-If this applies to your site, then enable the accessibility declaration and complete the required fields.
-Read more about it in the documentation.
-Finally, click the “Save” button and copy the generated token.
+Finally, click the "Save" button and copy the generated token. wcag copy token

 Step 2: Embed the code in WordPress